Starz Entertainment: Early history

-Acquisitions

-Lionsgate then began a series of acquisitions to get into the film industry.
-The company bought a number of small production facilities and distributors, starting with Montreal-based Cinépix Film Properties (renamed as Lions Gate Films) and North Shore Studios (renamed Lions Gate Studios) in Vancouver, British Columbia.
-Mandalay Television was acquired by Lionsgate from Peter Guber for a 4% Lionsgate stake.
 In 1998, Lionsgate helped Guber form Mandalay Pictures with a 45% investment in Mandalay.
 Lionsgate followed that up with a June purchase of International Movie Group, Inc. (IMG), a bankrupt film distributor previously invested in by Guber and Yorktown Securities, for its film library.
 IMG's CEO Peter Strauss became President of Lions Gate Entertainment, Inc. (LGE), the American parent company for Lionsgate's U.S. interests.
 The Lions Gate Media subsidiary was also formed to produce for television.

 Completing its first year of operation, Lionsgate had a revenue of $42.2 million with a loss of $397,000.
 The company share price dropped to a low of $1.40.
 This limited the corporation's ability to make acquisitions via stock swaps.
 Lionsgate instead made its next acquisition of Termite Art Productions, a reality-based television production company, for $2.75 million by issuing three convertible promissory notes.
 Giustra had the shareholders vote to move the company's public listing from the Toronto Stock Exchange to the American Stock Exchange, along with a two-for-one stock consolidation to qualify, for greater exposure that might boost share value.

-In January 1999, Roman Doroniuk was named president and chief operating officers of Lionsgate, which led to the corporation's financial operations being moved in April to Doroniuk's offices in Toronto, Ontario while corporate headquarters remained in Vancouver, British Columbia.
+In January 1999, Roman Doroniuk was named president and chief operating officer of Lionsgate, which led to the corporation's financial operations being moved in April to Doroniuk's offices in Toronto, Ontario while corporate headquarters remained in Vancouver, British Columbia.
 Lionsgate created US based Avalanche Films and acquired half of Sterling Home Entertainment, both in video sales.
 Again, Lionsgate registered losses in its second year of $9.3 million on revenues of $78.3 million with most of the losses from its stake in Mandalay Pictures.
 Thus in the summer, Lionsgate placed its studios up for sale with no buyers.
-TV operations were changed to non-network hourlong series over riskier network shows and ended its relationship with Mandalay Television.
+Television operations were changed to non-network hourlong series over riskier network shows and ended its relationship with Mandalay Television.
 The corporation sought out more capital and cash with a filing of a preliminary prospectus for the sale of preferred stock and common stock warrants and a $13.4 million line of credit.